muratk3n/thirdwave/en/tweets/2020/week16d.md

 of susceptible individuals", then say it takes N days for the symptoms to occur after infection, then average of last N days would effect the average of next N days, new cases then divided by the past average can give an R0 estimate.
 The estimate shows the world has now R0 < 1.
+US is not out of the woods (R0 around 1.2 but decreasing trend).

 [Link](https://muratk3n.github.io/thirdwave/en/2020/02/corona_math.html#r0est)